top of page

 Tracks

-Supporting Families and their Children Through the Lifespan
+Supporting Families and their Loved Ones Through the Lifespan

-Topics include family engagement, navigating systems, developing authentic partnerships between families and providers, and the importance of understanding and accepting individuals who experience mental health and/or substance use challenges in all settings—homes, schools, community environments, the justice system, health care, research.
+Topics in this track will include family engagement, navigating systems, developing authentic partnerships between families and providers, and the importance of understanding and accepting individuals who experience mental health and/or substance use disorders in all settings—homes, schools, community environments, the justice system, health care, and research.
+The presenter must be able to explain how the attendees can apply the ideas and tools anywhere in the nation.

 Lessons from the Field

-Presentations will highlight strategies and practices that are proving successful in supporting, educating, and engaging families and their children of all ages.
+Presentations in this track will highlight strategies and practices that are proving successful in supporting, educating, and engaging families and their loved ones of all ages.
 Innovations, collaborations, and lessons learned will inform participants.
+The presenter must be able to explain how the attendees can apply the ideas and tools anywhere in the nation.

-Designing pathways for developing leadership skills and qualities in the next generation are essential.
-This can include programs, organizations, policies, and/or strategies that center youth voice, integrate and support youth as leaders, and promote sustainability by mentoring youth to take the reins on advocacy work.
+Designing pathways for developing leadership skills and qualities in the next generation is essential.
+This can include programs, organizations, policies, and/or strategies that center youth voices, integrate and support youth as leaders, and promote sustainability by mentoring youth to take the reins on advocacy work.
 Presentations demonstrating Youth and Family Peers working in partnership to support families are particularly encouraged.
+The presenter must be able to explain how the attendees can apply the ideas and tools anywhere in the nation.

 Workforce Development